-The other panel will consider "Credit in Cooperatives", and will consist of Dr. Leroy Halbert, of the District Cooperative League, chairman, Mrs. Ella Roller, of Berwyn, Mrs. Ruth Taylor and Mr. Sherrod East, of the Greenbelt Town Council, and Mr. Reed Maughn, of the C.O.C.
+The other panel will consider "Credit in Cooperatives", and will consist of Dr. Leroy Halbert, of the District Cooperative League, chairman, Mrs. Ella Roller, of Berwyn, Mrs. Ruth Taylor and Mr. Sherrod East, of the Greenbelt Town Council, and Mr. Reed

+Maughn, of the C.O.C.

 A particularly entertaining item on the program will be presentation of American folk music by Mr. Blaine Stubblefield, who is preparing for the Library of Congress permanent records of our folk ballads.
-Mr. Stubblefield will sing and accompany himself on the guitar.
+Mr. Stubblefield will sing and accompany himself on the cost by the Greenbelt Drug store.